Tartsi/Fullstack-projekti/documentation/workhours.md

 - Work hours that are tracked are hours spent advancing this project, whether it is coding, testing, documentation, self-studying, customer interaction or mental visualisation (designing the outlook).

-## Total hours: 77 hours
+## Total hours: 79 hours 30 minutes

 ###  Large review number #1 15.07.2025 (Through port-forwarding)
-- Total hours with customer: 3 hours
+- Total hours with customer: 3 hours 30 minutes
-- Total hours designing the site: 4 hours
+- Total hours designing the outlook of the site: 4 hours

 - 23.06.2025
     - 3 hours: Initialized project repository and defined repository settings.